Common Dental Problems

 Periodontal (Gum) Disease

-Periodontal disease is caused by harmful bacteria in the mouth.
-This bacteria infects and inflames the gum tissue, eventually leading to tooth loss, gum recession and bone damage if not diagnosed and treated.
-We will check for signs of gum disease at each of your regular appointments, and if you are diagnosed with this condition, we will refer you to our in-office periodontist for treatment.
+As part of our preventative services, we will check for signs of gum disease at each of your regular visits.
+If you are diagnosed with this condition, we will refer to our in-office periodontist for evaluation and treatment

-Canker sores are small sores inside the mouth.
-They usually have a white or gray base surrounded by a red border and last for one to two weeks.
-Canker sores are often a recurring problem but can be reduced by the use of antimicrobial mouthwashes or topical agents.
+Occasionally you may notice small sores inside your mouth.
+These canker sores are usually white or gray at the base and are surrounded by a red border.
+They usually last about one to two weeks.
+You can reduce the problem of recurring canker sores by the use of antimicrobial mouthwashes or topical medication.